tosalmanshaikh/frontend-final-project-sallies-kitchen-salman-shaikh/README.md

-# Welcome to my 'Sallies' Kitchen App' - In this app you are able to make an account log in/log out.
+# Welcome to my 'Sallies' Kitchen App'
+In this app you are able to make an account log in/log out.
 You can virtually shop or look for a recipe in the search engine.

 What do I need to use this app?
---> clean working computer or a modern laptop
+- Clean working computer or a modern laptop
---> An IDE such as webstorm to run this application --> `https://github.com/tosalmanshaikh/frontend-final-project-sallies-kitchen-salman-shaikh` - you can directly clone this to your IDE or zip it and open it and run it!
+- An IDE such as webstorm to run this application
+- Project link: `https://github.com/tosalmanshaikh/frontend-final-project-sallies-kitchen-salman-shaikh` - you can directly clone this to your IDE or zip it and open it and run it!

 What do I need to install in my terminal?
---> Run `npm i` in your terminal to install all the dependencies: More info about Install Node.js and NPM @ `https://docs.npmjs.com/cli/v8/commands/npm-install`
+- Run `npm i` in your terminal to install all the dependencies: More info about Install Node.js and NPM @ `https://docs.npmjs.com/cli/v8/commands/npm-install`
---> Run `react-hook-form` in your terminal
+- Run `react-hook-form` in your terminal
---> Run `npm i react-router-dom@5.1.2`in your terminal: we are using the old version as in the newer version things are a bit different 'Routing' wise!
+- Run `npm i react-router-dom@5.1.2`in your terminal: we are using the old version as in the newer version things are a bit different 'Routing' wise!
---> Run `npm i axios` in your terminal
+- Run `npm i axios` in your terminal
---> Run `npm start` to run the project
+- Run `npm start` to run the project

 # Home
 ![Home](src/images/ReadMeImages/Home.jpg)
---> Very simple, but a quick stroll will do
+- Very simple, but a quick stroll will do

-Want to see the codes?
-src -> components -> HomePage
+Codes: src -> components -> HomePage

 # Footer
 ![Footer](src/images/ReadMeImages/Footer.jpg)